Sunday, July 31, 2011

 he entire family's dignified conduct in this matter, so much so that I didn't know about this parallel story up until just a few years ago, is inspirational.
 In the face of what they went through and how they conducted themselves, my own unforgiving anger towards people who have at most insulted me or undermined my authority is small-minded and pitiable, isn't it?

 When you are fortunate enough to be born in a family like this, you have a responsibility to perpetuate this legacy.
-When the story that defines your family has such a powerful message, regression is not an option.
+When the story that defines your family has such a powerful message, pettiness is not an option.